shravya909/shravya909.github.io/index.md

   <h1> A Curated Collection of All of the Best Recipes to Grace this Earth</h1>
     <h3>By: S.S.</h3>

+  <p><strong>About Me:</strong> As an avid eater and digester, I have come accross many, many recipes over these long years that I've lived.
+I do not exaggerate when I say that some of these creations were crafted at the hands of outright monsters and others were blessed by angelic supernatural beings.
+I have curated a selective list of the latter group, as I believe in the act of sharing the good things in this world, however limited as they may be.
+I entrust you with the blueprints for these magical foodthings and sincerely hope you enjoy making and eating them.
+Lukewarm regards, S.S.</p>

  <h2>Appetizers</h2>

    <img src="FIND AN IMAGE"/>